Key Takeaways

 Things you should include in Pre-order Terms and Conditions

-When offering pre-orders on your Shopify store, it is important to include all relevant information in your terms and conditions.
-This includes the estimated ship date, refund policy, and any other relevant details.
+When offering pre-orders on a Shopify store, it is important to include all relevant information in your terms and conditions.
+This includes the estimated shipping date, refund policies, and any other relevant details.
 By including this information upfront, you can avoid any confusion or issues down the road (for yourself and your customers).

 Here are a few things you may want to include in your pre-order terms and conditions: